Asora7/semester-project-2/README.md

 ## Thoughts
-This have been one of the hardest things I’ve done, and I know It aint flawless yet, but this is what I managed in this short time and with short experience. i suddently got some unexpected issues legitt right before delivery (like updating avatar worked all along and I did final test and I all of a sudden don’t work) so I just have to deliver what I got.
-I have done everything I can do at least, and im proud.
-I would like to get feed back how I can fix these issues after submission.
+This project has been one of the most challenging tasks I've undertaken.
+While it's not flawless, it represents my best effort within the given timeframe and with my current level of experience.
+I encountered unexpected issues right before delivery (e.g., avatar update functionality worked until the final test but stopped working unexpectedly).
+I've done everything I could to address these problems, and I'm proud of the work I've submitted.
+I welcome any feedback on how I can fix these issues after submission.